Sengkang: Household

-As of 2025, there were 223,940 people living in HDB flats, representing 83.7% of the population.
-This is higher than the national proportion of HDB dwellers (75.8%), reflecting a greater prevalence of public housing in the area.
+As of 2026, the proportion of residents residing in HDB flats (83.6%) is higher than the national proportion of HDB dwellers (75.5%), reflecting a greater prevalence of public housing in the area.

-100,680 residents, or 37.6% of the population, live in 4-Room Flats, making it the most common type of dwelling.
-41,400 residents (15.5%) live in condominiums and other apartments, while 1,540 (0.58%) live in landed properties.
+99,830 residents, or 37.6% of the population, live in 4-Room Flats, making it the most common type of dwelling.

 The average household size in Sengkang as of 2020 is 3.42.
 Among the 79,376 households in Sengkang, the most common household size is four persons, representing 23.9% of total households.

 Sengkang has a home ownership rate of 94.0% as of 2020.
 This is significantly higher than the national home ownership rate of 87.9%, making Sengkang the highest in home ownership rate among all planning areas in Singapore.
 This reflects a greater prevalence of homeowners in Sengkang.